mjos7/book-search-engine/README.md

 ## Installation

+- Navigage to the server directory and run:
+  - `npm install`
-- Run NPM install in the client and server folder
+- Navigage to the client directory and run:
+  - `npm install`
 - Navigate to the root directory and run:
   - `npm install`
 - To start the server, in the command line run: